Graph Convolution for Re-ranking in Person Re-identification: Profile Vector Generation for Video Re-ID

 \section{Profile Vector Generation for Video Re-ID}

-Besides re-ranking for images, its application for video re-ID attracted much attention recently.
-Compared with image-based re-ID, each sample in video re-ID is a tracklet, which consists of a set of images rather than a single image.
-It's important to take full advantage of these multiple images in the tracklet to build a robust feature vector of this tracklet.
+Besides re-ranking for images, its application for video re-ID attracted much attention recently.It's important to take full advantage of these multiple images in the tracklet to build a robust feature vector of this tracklet.
 Therefore, we propose a profile vector generation (PVG) method to extract a profile vector for each tracklet.
 And then our GCR method from image-level re-ID task can be extended to be applied in the video re-ID task.